 Counseling Services

-Counseling Services assists students with their mental health and wellness needs so that they may be successful in their academic pursuits.
-In a safe, confidential, environment students are encouraged to share thoughts and emotions, explore issues of concern, gain awareness and insight, and expand skills in efforts to create positive change.
+Counseling Services assists students with their mental health and wellness needs so that they may be successful in their pursuits, both in and out of the classroom.
+In a safe, confidential, environment students are encouraged to explore issues of concern, gain awareness and insight, and expand skills in efforts to create positive change.

 Services are available to all Wentworth students free of charge on a short-term basis as determined by individual need.
 Counselors are sensitive to issues of age, race, gender, ethnic background, religion, sexual orientation, citizenship and disability.